Dream Work: Fantasy, Desire, and the Creation of a Just World

 In a dream towards kingliness, both the hero and the villain embody desires for autocratic strength, one towards a feudal nationalist isolation and the other towards imperialist global domination.
 These notions of power are both painfully nostalgic for patriarchal rule.
 Thus Black Panther’s dreams for an Africanist autonomy, for power, retribution, and self-sufficiency are not also magically pure, like Nakia’s dreams of charity and resource-sharing.
 As exciting as adventure films are in their pull on our senses, this one also recalls and pulls on our sense of loss and wanting, and not always in transformational terms.
 The cheap reading of Killmonger is that he simply repeats the sins of his white, Western masters, “He’s one of ours,” and thus earns ideological dismissal as a shameful, vengeful violence—one to which we are less apt to hold his teachers.
 We know much better than to assume such a condescending orientation towards Black insurgency, however.
 What Killmonger's, T’Challa's, and Wakanda’s ideological failings offer us is a call to be mindful of the terms of our own dreams.
 It reminds us that our dreams need tending, like the communities we would like to see manifested in our material lives.

-Glinda the Good Witch, played by the Fantabulous Lena Horne also in The Wiz, might say, Wakanda “is in your heart, in your mind.…” The dream has us looking in so many directions—in memory and fantasy, outward towards Black nations globally, to the power of our pocketbooks to choose and encourage more satisfying representation, and hopefully to our own varied domestic conditions of physical, economic, legal, ecological, and political freedom.
-We seem to be our own vibranium.
-Our powerful resources can craft the better world that the “Wakandans” testify to our desire to make and sustain.
-This vision is a shared democratic model for benevolent and constructive leadership and social health that we choose.
-This possibility is embedded in the film’s resolution as the Wakandans return to Oakland to honor and restore the legacy of the historical Black Panthers’ social and political programs in place of the evisceration a spiritually ravenous Killmonger desired in order to quench his cyclonic pain.
+Glinda the Good Witch, played by the fantabulous Lena Horne also in The Wiz, might say Wakanda “is in your heart, in your mind.…” The dream has us looking in so many directions—in memory and fantasy, outward towards Black nations globally, to the power of our pocketbooks to choose and encourage more satisfying representation, and hopefully to our own varied domestic conditions of physical, economic, legal, ecological, and political freedom.
+The historical Black Panthers offer a model for engaged community work as well as engaged social and political critique and refashioning.
+A diluted version of this possibility is embedded in the film’s resolution as the Wakandans return to Oakland to honor the legacy of the historical Black Panthers’ social programs in place of the evisceration a spiritually ravenous Killmonger desired to quench his justified cyclonic pain.